veronikakontos/veronikakontos/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=veronikakontos&theme=blue-green)](https://git.io/streak-stats)
 ### Fun facts:
-- I love traveling, visiting countries, exploring cities and learning about their cultures.
+- I love traveling, visiting countries, exploring cities, and learning about their cultures.
-- I am animal lover!
-My favorite animal is cat. ( I own 2 beautiful Maine-Coons ♡).
+- I am an animal lover!
+My favorite animal is a cat. ( I own two  beautiful Maine-Coons ♡)
-- I like flowers and makes me happy to take care of my garden.
+- I like flowers, it makes me happy to take care of my garden.
-- Makes me happy to learn new stuff either is a new language or new cooking dish or handy stuff around the house.
+- Make me happy to learn new stuff either is it a new language, a new cooking dish, or handy stuff around the house.